GitauHarrison/somaSOMA-online-school-using-flask/README.md

 ## Features

 - Multi-user support
-- Newsletter
+- Newsletter subscription
 - Basic user authentication
 - Two-factor authentication
 - Sending of emails from the app
-- Restricted access to subsequent lesson by students
+- Restricted access to subsequent lessons by students unless passmark achieved

 ## Technologies Used